Ahmad-AL-Ahmady/Image-Processing-App/README.md

 # Image Processing App

 ## Description
-This is a simple image processing application built using Python and CustomTkinter.
-It allows users to load an image and apply various image processing filters such as high-pass, mean, and median filters.
+This is a simple image-processing application built using Python and CustomTkinter.
+It allows users to load an image and apply various image processing filters such as high-pass, mean, erosion, dilation, open, close, and median filters.
+As well as some edge detectors like Solbel, Prewitt, and Roberts edge detectors.

 ## Features
 - Load image: Users can load an image from their local storage.